n7koirala/FFT/README.md

 # FFT
 This repo contains the implementations of serial and parallel version (using OpenMP) of Fast Fourier Transform in C.

-## Serial
+## Serially
-For the serial version, the program could be run using these commands in the BASH shell:
+For the serial version, the program could be run using these commands:

 $ gcc -o serialfft FFT_SERIAL.c -lm

 $ ./serialfft

-## Parallel
+## Parallelly
 For the parallel version, the number of threads needs to be specified after compilation:

 $ gcc -o prallelfft -fopenmp FFT_OPENMP.c -lm